KALW

-KALW (91.7 MHz) is a non-commercial FM public radio station, owned by the San Francisco Unified School District (SFUSD), and serving the San Francisco Bay Area.
-Its studios are in Phillip and Sala Burton Academic High School off Mansell Avenue in San Francisco.
-KALW operates as a community public station, incorporating volunteers in its news and music programs.
+KALW Public Media (91.7 MHz) is a non-commercial FM public radio station and independent non-profit serving the San Francisco Bay Area.
+KALW operates as a community public station, incorporating volunteers in its news, music programs and live events.
 The station's programming is also streamed on its website.

 KALW is a Class B1 FM station and one of the oldest educational FM stations in the U.S. It has an effective radiated power (ERP) of 1,900 watts.
 The transmitter and tower are on Twin Peaks.